trivikak/hackrpi2025/README.md

 #### Data Scraper
 - Scrapes course catalog information
-- Extracts degree requirements by major
+- Extracts degree requirements and credit hours by major
 - Collects instructor and course reviews from RateMyProfessors
 - Normalizes all scraped data into a unified JSON schema